Ninon85/NinonBillard_7_09022022/frontend/README.md

 Runs the app in the development mode.\

-❗❗ run the backend before then run the frontend
+❗❗ the front will be run on port 3001, you can change port on .env file ‼❗‼❗

 <!-- Open [http://localhost:3000](http://localhost:3000) to view it in your browser. -->